Piyush Mishra: Theater and television

 After his graduation from NSD in 1990, Piyush Mishra started his career as a theatre actor in Delhi, and in 1990, helped start the theatre group Act One, with founder-director N. K. Sharma and stage actors like Manoj Bajpai, Gajraj Rao and Ashish Vidyarthi.
 In the following years he wrote and directed several plays as a part of Act One Theatre Group, including the acclaimed play, Gagan Damama Bajiyo (The Sky Resounds with the Call to Arms), based on revolutionary Bhagat Singh, which was first performed in 1994, and upon publishing, sold its first edition in just seven days.
-In 1996 he joined Asmita Theatre Group, and performed his popular one-man shows An Evening with Piyush Mishra.
+In 1996 he joined Asmita Theatre Group, and performed his popular one-man show An Evening with Piyush Mishra.
 He wrote the lyrics for Asmita's popular plays.
-Piyush acted as Maniac in operation three star (an adaptation of Dario Fo's play Accidental Death of an Anarchist).
+Piyush acted as Maniac in Operation Three Star (an adaptation of Dario Fo's play Accidental Death of an Anarchist).
 Piyush is also known for his performance in Swadesh Deepak's Court Martial as Suraj Singh, first with Ranjeet Kapoor (1991) and later under the direction of Arvind Gaur (1996).

 By then, he had established himself as a theatre director and directed Comedy of Terror play for Shriram Centre Repertory Company, and also presented his solo act play at the National School of Drama's Annual Theatre Festival, Bharat Rang Mahotsav in 1999.
 Mishra briefly moved to Mumbai, as he acted in a television series, Rajdhani (1989), directed by Tigmanshu Dhulia for Star TV, and Shyam Benegal's Bharat Ek Khoj (1988) and horror TV serial Kile ka Rahasya (1989), though he returned to Delhi thereafter.